roioteromorales/java_algorithms/README.md

 ## Linked Lists

 ### SingleLinkedList.java
-This is an implementation of single linked lists for Strings.
+This is an implementation of generic single linked lists.

+### DoubleLinkedList.java
+This is an implementation of generic double linked lists.

-You can test by running *LinkedListTester.java*.
+You can test both types of lists by running *LinkedListTester.java*.
+Methods include: add, insert, remove, get, set, size, toString

 ## Cryptography

-### CaesarCipher.java
+### Caesar.java

 This **Caesar Cipher** implementation can encrypt/decrypt a string by passing it to the *crypt method* with a key (negative key for decryption).

-You can test by running *CaesarCipher.java*.
+You can test by running *CryptoTest.java*.

+## Miscellaneous